ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_communication.md

 The Arm Mbed microcontroller on your board can communicate with a host PC over the same USB cable that you use for programming.

-<span class="tips">If you're working on Windows earlier than Windows 10, you might need to [install a serial driver](/docs/v5.6/tutorials/windows-serial-driver.html).</span>
+<span class="tips">If you're working on Windows earlier than Windows 10, you might need to <a href="/docs/v5.6/tutorials/windows-serial-driver.html" target="_blank">install a serial driver</a>.</span>

 This allows you to:

-* Print out messages to a [host PC terminal (useful for debugging)](#terminal-applications).
+- Print out messages to a [host PC terminal (useful for debugging)](#terminal-applications).

-* Read input from the host PC keyboard.
+- Read input from the host PC keyboard.

-* Communicate with applications and programming languages running on the host PC that can communicate with a serial port.
+- Communicate with applications and programming languages running on the host PC that can communicate with a serial port.
 Examples are Perl, Python and Java.

 ### Hello, world